 If your sport doesn’t show up, try the following:

-First, you need to figure you how many people are in the possible pool to play at the college level.
+First, you need to figure out how many people are in the possible high school pool to play at the college level.

 The totals will appear at the bottom.
+(This is the shortcut number to use for high school players.)
 Since they are for all high school students, you’ll have to take only a percentage of them.
 There are several considerations for calculating the percentage.
 You want only seniors which means no more than 25% although you can make the case that even fewer students participate as seniors compared to freshman.